 Since its launch back in 2010, my goal with MEDIA INDIGENA has been to share the stories I wanted to see and hear as an Indigenous person, in the way I wanted to see and hear them.
 And what better way to achieve that than make my own media?
 And so, dead-centre in the Venn diagram of what one loves, what one is skilled at, what the world needs, and what can earn one a decent living, my sweet spot seems to land me squarely between your ears.
 (Okay, wait: that may’ve come out wrong.)

 What all this has to do with podcasting is simple: freedom.
 Freedom from filters; freedom from fear or favour for those who’d rather you just shut up and go away; freedom from generic, safe, inane, middle-of-the-road content.
 It’s why I love podcasting, and it’s why I think you love it too, enough to consider investing in its future.

 I believe that to best appreciate and ultimately act in support of what makes Indigenous peoples’ lives better, we need to be willing to push beyond convention and complacency.
 Because the status quo is literally deadening and destroying the lives of Indigenous peoples.
-I know I am far from alone in this belief and, in producing this podcast, I seek not only to build an audience that sees the world the way I do, but to enlist them in building the world we want to see together.

 The Vision Forward